ndf-zz/ypmeteo/README.md

 Yoctopuce [API](https://www.yoctopuce.com/EN/libraries.php)
 or virtual hub may be a better fit.

-Meteo-V2 is not supported.
+Meteo-V2 is untested.

 ## Requirements

-   - pyusb
+   - pyusb (libusb)
-   - libusb-1.0-0

 ## Links